History of the Offices

 After months of planning and obtaining the necessary approvals, permits and financing, renovations to the property began in the fall of 2006.
 Renovations were completed and the firm moved into the newly renovated building on May 10, 2007.

-Originally, our Lewes office on Savannah Road was a residential home.
-After a lengthy renovation experience in 2019, the home was ready to be used as a commercial space.
+Procino-Wells & Woodland, LLC created a physical presence in eastern Sussex in September 2014 by renting an office near Five Points.
+After a lengthy renovation experience of the current property in 2019, the home was ready to be used as our permanent commercial space in March 2020.
 Today, the PWW team enjoys the home’s character and comfort, most of which was kept in tact during the transition to a business office.